Inside-Out: Hidden Factual Knowledge in LLMs: Study Design

 \subsection{\texorpdfstring{Collecting the Set of Factual Triplets $\mathcal{D} = \{ (\mathbf{s}_i,\mathbf{r}_i,\mathbf{o}_i) \}_{i=1}^n$}{Collecting the Set of Factual Triplets D}}

 We build on \eq \citep{Entity_Questions}, as it contains triplets from Wikidata \citep{Wikidata} that were already converted into QA pairs.
 We categorize the relations (\Cref{tab:relations} in the appendix) to focus on ones that are (1) hard to guess and (2) have a single, unambiguous answer, making them easy to grade.
 Specifically, we use P26 (spouse), P176 (manufacturer), P264 (record label), and P50 (author).
-Our data contains a test set of $\sim\!\!1.7$k questions as well as dev and training sets of $\sim\!\!200$ and $2$k questions, respectively (full statistics are in \Cref{tab:dataset_statistics}).
-The exact numbers differ slightly per model due to filtering steps.
-Full details on the data creation process are in \S \ref{sec:data_creation}.
-The dev and training sets are used only to train the internal scoring function.
-Our experiments are computationally intensive; therefore, the $\sim\!\!1.7$k test questions across four relations strike a balance between data diversity and our compute budget.
+To form the development and test sets, we use 500 questions per-relation from the \eq test split, allocating 10\% for development.
+The training set is based on 500 questions per-relation from the \eq train split.
+The training and development sets are used only to train the internal scoring function.
+Full details on the data creation process are in \S \ref{sec:data_creation} and data statistics are in \Cref{tab:dataset_statistics} in the appendix.